citp/privacy-policy-historical/w/wo/won/wonga.com.md

   * Information you provide to us through our websites and applications;
   * Information you provide through communications with us; and
-  * from outside sources such as credit bureaux and customer service providers to help us with customer verification and credit-related decisions
+  * from outside sources such as banks, credit bureaux and customer service providers to help us with customer verification and credit-related decisions.